stkstoyanov/Ik2bCGA/README.md

 ## Installation
 Copy the root folder (Ik2bCGA) to the Maya plug-ins directory.
-Create a file Ik2bCGA.py with the following code in it:
+Create a file Ik2bCGA.py in the same directory with the following code in it:
 ```python
 from Ik2bCGA import *
 ```